Nice example of the 1552 edition of Munster's map of America, the earliest map to show all of North and South America in a true continental form.

 Munster's map of America is the earliest map to show all of North and South America in a true continental form.
 The first edition of the map appeared in Munster's Geographia, first published in 1540.
 However, it was the map's inclusion in the 1544 edition of Munster's Cosmographia that forever caused America to be the name of the New World, perpetuating Waldseemuller's choice of names in a popular and widely disseminated work.

 Includes an early appearance of the Straits of Magellan, along with his ship Victoria in the Pacific.
 First appearance of Mare Pacificum on a map.
 Earliest appearance of Japan on a map, predating European contact and based solely on legend.
 The Yucatan is shown as an Island.
-Lake Temistan empties into the Caribbean.
+Lake Temistan (unnamed in this state of the map) empties into the Caribbean.
 The mis-information provided by Verazanno is perpetuated.
 The map depicts cannibals in South America and names Florida.